ProfessorKazarinoff/stream-2020/code-of-conduct/enforcement.md

 ## The Code of Conduct Committee

-All responses to reports of conduct violations will be managed by a Code of Conduct Committee ("the committee").
+All responses to reports of conduct violations will be managed by a Code of Conduct Committee ("_the committee_").
 The Stream-2020 Steering Council is responsible for vetting and appointing the Code of Conduct Committee.
 During periods where a separate Code of Conduct Committee is not appointed or is not available to handle a code of conduct report promptly, the Stream-2020 Steering Council will serve as the interim Code of Conduct Committee.

 If a Code of Conduct report involves a member of the Steering Council or Code of Conduct Committee, that member will not participate in the investigation or any decisions related to that report.